Maureen Shea: IFBA Jr Featherweight World Title

 On July 11, 2014 Shea tko'd Angel Gladney of South Carolina to win the IFBA Jr Featherweight World Title.
 Fighting for the second time as the Main Event on Top Players Promotions Ice vs Fire 3, this was a historical fight being the FIRST ever World Title Fight in Ventura County.

 Maureen defended her IFBA world title as the co-feature to the Shane Mosely Vs Ricardo Mayorga main event on August 29, 2015 on Pay-Per-View versus Yulihan Luna of Mexico.
 This bout resulted in a draw and was the first time a female fight was featured on Pay-Per-View in over a decade.

 Maureen has fought as a professional at Madison Square Garden three times, under such distinguished promoters such as Top Rank, Star Boxing, and was the first female to fight on Lou Dibella's Broadway Boxing series.
 Her fights have been televised on Pay Per View, Azteca Television, Telemundo, Madison Square Garden Network, and SNY.

-She has a record of 29-2 (13KO).
+Professional boxing record

 Personal life

 She has overcome many obstacles, including being the victim of abuse, to achieve her current success.
 Of Irish and Mexican descent, Maureen has a large fan base of both ethnicities and is a crowd favorite.
 She currently lives in Oxnard, California and trains at The Boxing Laboratory, home of Vasyl Lomenchenko.